 You need to provide transcripts for all of the colleges and universities attended.
 You are allowed to upload unofficial transcripts with your application, however, if accepted, original official transcripts must be provided directly from the institutions.
 Texas A&M will accept transcripts sent electronically through SPEEDE or eSCRIP-SAFE.
 Transcripts from any other vendor will not be accepted.
 Many universities can use the electronic format.
 Electronic transcripts can be processed much faster than paper transcripts.
 If the institution cannot use this format and you have attended an American or Canadian college or university, one official transcript is required.
 Please ask each registrar to enclose one copy of your transcript in a sealed, signed envelope.
 Please mail this envelope, with the seal unbroken and the registrar’s signature intact, to the Office of Admissions at the address below.
 If the registrar will not release your transcripts to you in a sealed envelope, transcripts may be sent by the registrar directly to: Graduate Admissions Processing Office of Admissions, Texas A&M University, P.O.
 Box 40001, College Station, TX 77842-4001.

 8. Three Letters of Recommendation

-Graduate applicants should provide (3) three recommendations from individuals who are familiar with your academic achievement and potential.
+Graduate applicants should provide three letters of recommendations from individuals who are familiar with your academic achievement and potential.
 If you have been out of school for a number of years and are unable to contact former professors, you may submit non-academic references (e.g., employers).
 In the application portal you are able to enter contact information for three recommenders who are then automatically sent a request for the recommendation.
 We strongly suggest that you contact your recommenders before entering their information.
 Also, be aware that you give ample time for your recommenders to submit their recommendation by the application deadline.